fhidalgoGC/test-components-system/replit.md

 # Overview

 This project is a frontend-only React component library built with React, TypeScript, and Vite.
 Its primary purpose is to provide a comprehensive UI component library, featuring custom components built on shadcn/ui, a complete theming system, internationalization support, and a responsive design.
 This is a standalone frontend library with no backend dependencies, designed for integration into other frontend applications.
-The project includes an automated component generator that supports incremental development for creating responsive components with i18n support.
+The project includes automated component and wrapper generators that support incremental development for creating responsive components with i18n support.

+**Recent Updates (October 2025):**
+- Relocated command templates from `client/src/lib/ui-library/command-templates` to `client/src/command-templates`
+- Enhanced WrapperItemsSelected documentation with communication flow diagrams
+- Added interactive demo with 5 examples showing component communication patterns
+- Updated README-INDEX.md to version 1.0.6

 # User Preferences